Michael Holroyd: Early life and education

 Holroyd was born in London, the son of Basil de Courcy Fraser Holroyd (a descendant of Sir George Sowley Holroyd, Justice of the King's Bench, whose ancestor was Isaac Holroyd, younger brother of George, the great-great-grandfather of John Baker Holroyd, 1st Earl of Sheffield), and his wife, Ulla (known as "Sue"), daughter of Karl Knutsson-Hall, a Swedish army officer.
-His parents having separated- their son "left to grow up in a bewilderingly extended family, shunted back and forth among parents and stepparents and grandparents and uncles and aunts"- Holroyd was raised at his father's family home, Norhurst, at Maidenhead, Berkshire.
-The Holroyds "for a time enjoyed a small fortune", provided by, amongst other things, an Indian tea plantation; this fortune was eventually "done in by mismanagement of resources and foolish investments" including investment in Lalique glassware, his grandfather having been its sole London agent in the 1920s.
+Holroyd's parents having separated– their son "left to grow up in a bewilderingly extended family, shunted back and forth among parents and stepparents and grandparents and uncles and aunts"- Holroyd was raised at his father's family home, Norhurst, at Maidenhead, Berkshire.
+The Holroyds "for a time enjoyed a small fortune", provided by, among other things, an Indian tea plantation; this fortune was eventually "done in by mismanagement of resources and foolish investments" including investment in Lalique glassware, his grandfather having been its sole London agent in the 1920s.
 The Holroyd family had been "for several centuries" Yorkshire "butchers, clergymen, clothiers, farmers, landowners, soldiers, yeoman [sic] of all kinds".

-He was educated at Eton College, though he has often claimed Maidenhead Public Library as his alma mater.
+Holroyd was educated at Eton College, though he has often claimed Maidenhead Public Library as his alma mater.

 Career

 In 1964, Holroyd published his first book, a biography of the writer Hugh Kingsmill; his reputation was consolidated in 1967–68 with the publication of his two-volume life of Lytton Strachey (which the playwright Christopher Hampton later used extensively when writing the screenplay for the 1995 film Carrington).
 Holroyd has also written biographies of Augustus John and, in four volumes, of Bernard Shaw.
 His book A Book of Secrets: Illegitimate Daughters, Absent Fathers (2010) concerns the Villa Cimbrone on the Gulf of Salerno and the Edwardian literary and society figures who lived there, such as Ernest Beckett, 2nd Baron Grimthorpe.

 Lytton Strachey: A Critical Biography (1967, 1968) became Holroyd's definitive work.
 He published a revised version in 1994 under the revised subtitle The New Biography.

 Holroyd was chairman of the Society of Authors, 1973–83, and from 1985 to 1988 was president of the English branch of PEN.
 He is also President of the Shaw Society.

 His awards include the 2001 Heywood Hill Literary Prize and the 2005 David Cohen Prize for literature.
 In 2006, he was awarded the Golden PEN Award by English PEN for "a Lifetime's Distinguished Service to Literature".
 He was president of the Royal Society of Literature from 2003 to 2008, and was knighted in the 2007 New Year Honours List.
 Holroyd is a patron of Dignity in Dying.